Home Blog

 Content

-Chest pain is typically a concerning symptom, often associated with cardiac problems like heart attacks.
-However, it can also be caused by various conditions, including anxiety and panic attacks.
-Research data indicate that 30–50% [1*] of cases of chest pain, unrelated to heart issues, are considered to have anxiety disorder.
+Sudden chest pain is typically a concerning symptom, often associated with cardiac problems like heart attacks.
+However, it can also be caused by other conditions, including generalized anxiety disorder or panic attacks.

-How Does Anxiety Cause Chest Pain?
+How Does Anxiety Cause Sharp Chest Pain

 • Increased heart rate.
 The high heart rate causes a feeling of pounding in the chest.
 It also causes coronary artery spasms and heart palpitations resulting in varying forms of pain.